HungNguyenDev1511/Capstone-Project-Data-Engineer/README.md

 ```shell
 python utils/export_data_to_datalake.py
 ```
-the meaning of this step in here is - you can import the data - parquet file - to the MINIO bucket to manager. you can also put the data to the MINIO by manual like this
+the meaning of this step in here is - you can import the data - parquet file - to the MINIO bucket to manager. you can also put the data to the MINIO by manual like this.
+You can open browser like Firefox or Chrome and access to the https://locahost:9001 (9001 is the port which run the MINIO service you define in docker-compose file) and then use username: minio_access_key  password: minio_secret_key to access MINIO service
 ![image](https://github.com/HungNguyenDev1511/Caption-Project/assets/69066161/c0c80f73-c8db-4e46-b320-6a42230b744f)

 **Note:** Don't forget to install dependencies from `requirements.txt` first (and we use `python 3.9`).